Devang2304/Brainstorm/README.md

 ## Introduction

-Brainstorm is designed to facilitate real-time collaboration with an intuitive whiteboard interface.
-Whether you're brainstorming ideas, teaching a class, or collaborating on a project, Brainstorm provides the tools you need to communicate visually and effectively.
+Brainstorm is designed to provide an intuitive whiteboard interface.
+Whether you're brainstorming ideas, teaching a class, or working on a project, Brainstorm provides the tools you need to brainstrom effectively.

 ## Features

-- **Real-Time Collaboration**: Work together with others in real-time, with instant updates and low latency.
 - **Interactive Drawing Tools**: A variety of drawing tools including pens,colors and their size.
-- **Multi-User Support**: Collaborate with multiple users simultaneously.
+- **Different Functionalities**: Different functionalities like Undo,Redo, download and erasing

 ## Tech Stack